reacted-io/reacted-io-doc/mailboxes.md

 The `ReActorContext` of the `ReActiveEntity` that is using this this mailbox.

-!> NOTE: **ReActed** and `BackpressuringMailbox` are completely agnostic about the location of the sender of the messages.
-!> This means that it can be used to automatically backpressure **remote** producers too
+!> NOTE: **ReActed** and `BackpressuringMailbox` are completely agnostic about the location of the sender of the messages. his means that it can be used to automatically backpressure **remote** producers too